SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/create-contact.md

 ---
 uid: help-en-chat-create-contact
-title:  Add customer to SuperOffice
+title:  Create a new contact in SuperOffice
-description:  Add customer to SuperOffice
+description:  Create a  new contact in SuperOffice
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: chat
-so.topic: howto
+keywords: chat, create, contact so.topic: howto
 language: en
 ---

-# Add customer to SuperOffice
+# Create a new contact in SuperOffice

-If a customer is not found in SuperOffice, you can create a new contact and company in the side panel.
+If a contact is not found in SuperOffice, you can create a new contact and company in the side panel.

 1. Click **Create new company and contact**.
-Some fields are populated with information that the customer provided in the chat.
+Some fields are populated with information that the contact provided in the chat.
 2. Fill in the relevant fields.
 3. Click **Add**.
 The new contact and company is added to SuperOffice.
 The contact is also linked to the chat for future reference.